cyclic-software/docs/docs/serverless/on-demand.md

 ### Cron Tasks
 Cron tasks are technically long-running processes and cannot be run in the same way that they do in a unix environment.
 You can still build the behavior you need by specifying cron tasks in the Cyclic dashboard.
 :::tip  Cron Tasks
-The Cyclic dashboard allows you can configure scheduled requests to specific api routes to run up to once an hour (with one second resolution) or trigger at a specific time (one second resolution).
+The Cyclic dashboard allows you can configure scheduled requests to specific api routes to run up to once an hour (with one-second resolution) or trigger at a specific time (one-second resolution).
 :::

 ### Async/Await